 In my previous BLOG, I mentioned I really dig my Yaesu VX-6R hand-held transceiver and my Yaesu FT-857D mobile portable transceiver.
 As I got to know more and more HAM operators, I got more and more exposed to other HAM products.

-I met a group of HAM operators that are passionate Motorola transceiver users — in fact, they consider themselves Motorola snobs — they only purchase Motorola stuff and are not interested nor impressed by other brands, like Yaesu.
+I met Tom (N6MVT) and Ryan (KG6CWE) who are HAM operators that are passionate Motorola transceiver users — they only purchase Motorola stuff and are not interested nor impressed by other brands, like Yaesu.
 I understand the affinity and loyalty they have to Motorola — after all, Motorola is the Ferrari of communications equipment for the military, law enforcement officers, construction companies, federal government employees, and small, medium, and large business, and Fortune 500 corporations.

 Motorola has a legacy of quality products from kiddie walkie-talkies to mobile phones to complex communications systems not available to the public.
 All their products are made with quality stuff and meant to last and endure lifestyles of all types of users.